shivanshdave/2020-432/projects/project2/README.md

 - The first thing you will do on any recording is introduce yourself by name.
 - Although it's nice to see you, if possible, I don’t need to be able to see your face, so it’s fine (and appropriate) to show results from a slide deck or from your portfolio.
 Be sure I can see and hear your video clearly.
 - If you use **slides** or anything other than your main document HTML file in your presentation, please submit those materials via Canvas as part of your video presentation materials so that I can follow along in case it's hard to see in the video.
-- If you are working with a partner, one of you should present part of this work, and the other should present the rest, so that when I watch the two videos back-to-back, I get the experience of watching a thorough single presentation related to the same research question done by two people in different places.
+- If you are working with a partner, one of you should present the first half of your presentation, and the other should present the second half of your joint presentation, so that when I watch the two videos back-to-back, I get the experience of watching a thorough single presentation related to the same research question done by two people in different places.

 -----------